The symplectic arc algebra is formal: The symplectic arc algebra

 Since integration along the fibre commutes with base-change, this is both intrinsic and K\"ahler.
 The form can be identified with the first Chern form of a determinant line bundle, cf. for instance \cite{BiswasSchumacher}.
 That bundle extends from $B_0$ to $B$; the corresponding extension of the Weil-Petersson form exists as a closed positive $(1,1)$-current, which \cite[Lemma 3.4]{V1} has a \emph{continuous} $\partial \cdbar$-potential.
 A general smoothing lemma for continuous strictly plurisubharmonic functions \cite[Theorem 2.5]{V2} then yields a K\"ahler metric on $B$.
 Away from the diagonals, the universal family $(X \times \Hilb^{[k]}(X)) \supset \scrX \rightarrow X$ is \'etale, and the Weil-Petersson form is product-like, which gives the Lemma. \end{proof}

-One can also obtain K\"ahler forms on the Hilbert scheme by constructing $\Hilb^{[k]}(\bar{S})$ as a projective geometric invariant theory quotient for a projective completion $\bar{S}$ of $S$, or obtain symplectic forms by appealing to Voisin's construction \cite{Voisin} of a symplectic form starting from a symplectic form on the underlying four-manifold.
+One can also obtain K\"ahler forms on the Hilbert scheme $\Hilb^{[k]}(S)$ by considering a projective completion $\bar{S}$ of $S$ and constructing the compactification $\Hilb^{[k]}(\bar{S})$ as a projective geometric invariant theory quotient, or by appealing to Voisin's construction \cite{Voisin} of a symplectic form starting from a symplectic form on the underlying four-manifold.
 The parameter $\epsilon$ of Lemma \ref{lem:Kahler} is the area of an exceptional sphere $\bP^1 \subset E$ contracted by the Hilbert-Chow morphism.
 If $\pi: S \rightarrow C$ is a fibration over a curve, then on the open subset $\Hilb^{\pi,[k]}(S) \subset \Hilb^{[k]}(S)$ the K\"ahler forms of Lemma \ref{lem:Kahler} become cohomologous, independent of $\epsilon$.